Experience in Kurashiki! Tatami border factory tour and mini tatami making

 Course 3: Mini tatami making experience only (approximately 50 minutes)

-*The mini tatami mat making experience costs 990 yen (tax included).
+*The mini tatami making experience costs 990 yen (tax included).

 *Participants must be elementary school age or older.